A.D.H.D. Assessment

 Make Contact

 On the day of the Parent Consultation, only the parent(s) should attend.
 We will broadly focus on your child’s development and present experience.
+We will broadly focus on your child’s development and present experience.
 We will consider things like your child’s attention variability, activity levels and energy, how they make decisions, learning, and executive functioning.
 Other neurodivergent and mental health presentations will also be considered: We will consider your child’s social communication preferences, sensory processing, and other autistic traits (e.g., monotropic style of interest pursuit, SPINs or “special interests,” stimming, etc.), as well as important relationships and formative experiences.

 By the end of the Parent Interview, we will have a better understanding of your child’s neurotype, strengths, and needs—and we will be able to determine whether or not a more in-depth assessment of A.D.H.D. is indicated.
 If it is not indicated, we will explore this and discuss alternative formulations and options.

-• If we have decided to proceed with a formal assessment, the child’s teacher will be sent selected standardised assessments that need to be completed, such as the Conners-4, etc. These assessments provide an understanding of how the child’s doing in school.
+If we have decided to proceed with a formal assessment following the Parent Consultation, the child’s teacher will be sent selected standardised assessments that need to be completed, such as the Conners-4, etc. These assessments provide an understanding of how the child’s doing in school.

 The W.I.S.C.-V U.K. or W.A.I.S.-IV U.K. will be used.
 The purpose of a cognitive assessment is to better understand the child’s cognitive profile (i.e., verbal comprehension, visual-spatial ability, fluid reasoning, working memory, and processing speed).
 It also affords the opportunity to see how the child or young person approaches a challenging and structured task that requires sustained attention and focus.

-• The feedback appointment can be conducted remotely or in-person; this appointment is for the parent(s) only to attend unless agreed otherwise.
+The feedback appointment can be conducted online or in-person; this appointment is for the parent(s) only to attend unless agreed otherwise.
 Direct feedback for young people will depend on their age, where they are at in the process of understanding themselves, and parental factors.

 We will discuss all of the information we have learned about your child since the beginning of the assessment process.
 If your child meets D.S.M.-5 diagnostic criteria for A.D.H.D., this will be discussed in depth.
 Alternatively, if your child does not meet criteria for A.D.H.D., this will be explained to you, and you will be presented with an alternative formulation.
 Throughout, you will be given ample time to reflect on the outcome and ask questions.
 Regardless of the diagnostic outcome, you will gain important information about your child’s strengths, difficulties, and needs.